 -

-If your tenant differs from the defaults described above, your UI may expose more or fewer.
+If your tenant differs from the defaults described above, your UI may expose more or fewer capabilities.